 Clay matrix breccias cut, and are therefore paragenetically later than, the silicification and veins.
-One interpretation is the clay matrix breccias formed by explosive releases of over-pressured water vapor, through faults and fractures during boiling in the waning stages of the hydrothermal activity.
+One interpretation is the clay matrix breccias formed by explosive releases of over-pressured water vapor through faults and fractures during boiling in the waning stages of the hydrothermal activity.

-7.4.3.2 Lower-Grade Envelope
+6.4.3.2 Lower-Grade Envelope

-Lower-grade mineralization envelopes the higher-grade core and, farther from the core, extends outwards as stratiform, mineralized lenses parallel to bedding (refer to Figure 14.1 and Figure 14.2 in Section 14).
+Lower-grade mineralization envelopes the higher-grade core and, farther from the core, extends outwards as stratiform mineralized lenses (see Figure 11-1 through Figure 11-4).
 There are very few visible chalcedonic veins; the gold and silver are inferred to be disseminated within the silicified arkose and siltstone units.
 Contacts between arkose, siltstone, and sinter appear to have been preferentially mineralized, and beds of tuff and tuffaceous siltstone also were favorable sites for mineralization.
 Low-grade mineralization is also present in numerous intervals of silica sinter, but not all sinter intervals are mineralized.
-Sinter-hosted mineralization may be disseminated, or within fractures where the sinter has been structurally disrupted.
+Sinter-hosted mineralization may be disseminated or within fractures where the sinter has been structurally disrupted.